-This is the analogue in the present context of the minimization of the action and the polymer fixed point paths are analogous to characteristics in the randomly forced Burger's equation.
+This is the analogue in the present context of the minimization of the action, and the polymer fixed point paths are analogous to characteristics in the randomly forced Burger's equation.
 One might hope to take the analogy farther and find a limit of the renormalizations of (\ref{hetch}), and minimize it to find that path $\pi_{u,y;t,x}$.
-However, the limit of the energy (\ref{hetch}) does not appear to exist, so one has to be satisfied with the limiting paths themselves.
-The path $\pi_{0,y;t,x}$ turns out to be H\"{o}lder continuous with exponent $1/3-$, as compared to Brownian motion where the H\"{o}lder exponent is $1/2-$.
-As the mesh of times is made finer, a limit $\mathcal{E}(\pi_{0,y;t,x})$ of (\ref{polymerfixedpt}) does exist, and through it we can write the time evolution of the KPZ fixed point in terms of the polymer fixed point through the analogue of the Lax-Oleinik variational formula,
+However, the limit of the energy (\ref{hetch}) does not appear to exist, so one has to be satisfied with a limit of the path measures themselves.
+The path $\pi_{0,y;t,x}$ should be H\"{o}lder continuous with exponent $1/3-$, as compared to Brownian motion where the H\"{o}lder exponent is $1/2-$.
+As the mesh of times is made finer, a limit $\mathcal{E}(\pi_{0,y;t,x})$ of (\ref{polymerfixedpt}) should exist, and through it we can write the time evolution of the KPZ fixed point in terms of the polymer fixed point through the analogue of the Lax-Oleinik variational formula,

-{\bf Universality.} The KPZ fixed point, Airy sheet, and polymer fixed point are universal and will arise in random polymers, last passage percolation and growth models -- anything in the KPZ universality class.
-Just as for (\ref{KPZ}), at the microscopic scale, approximate versions of the variational problem (\ref{Toper}) hold, becoming exact as $\epsilon\to 0$.

-For example, consider the PNG model \cite{PS} with a finite collection of nucleations spaced order $\e^{-1}$ apart (Figure \ref{fig1}).
+The KPZ fixed point, space-time Airy sheet, and polymer fixed point should be universal and arise in random polymers, last passage percolation and growth models -- anything in the KPZ universality class.
+Just as for (\ref{KPZ}), for some models at the microscopic scale, approximate versions of the variational problem (\ref{Toper}) hold, becoming exact as $\epsilon\to 0$.
+For example, consider the PNG model \cite{PS} with a finite collection of nucleations spaced order $\e^{-1}$ apart (see Figure \ref{fig1}).
 At time $\e^{-3/2}t$ we look at $\e^{-1/2}$ scaled fluctuations in spatial locations $\e^{-1}x$.
-As $\e$ goes to zero, these fluctuations converge to $\mathfrak{h}$ where the initial data $f$ is $-\infty$ except at the nucleation points, where it is zero.
-By introducing additional nucleations at time on the order of $\e^{-1/2}$ and spatial locations order $\e^{-1}$ apart, it is possible to modulate the value of $f$ at these non $-\infty$ points.
+As $\e$ goes to zero, these fluctuations (after proper centering) should converge to $\mathfrak{h}$ where the initial data $f$ is $-\infty$ except at the nucleation points, where it is zero.
+By introducing additional nucleations at times on the order of $\e^{-1/2}$ and spatial locations order $\e^{-1}$ apart, it is possible to modulate the value of $f$ at these non $-\infty$ points.
 Taking the number of nucleation points large allows one to recover any $f$.
 The experiment of \cite{TS,TSSS} is well described by the KPZ fixed point with a single nucleation.
 Future experiments could probe the effect of additional nucleations.
 Using statistics to differentiate between types of initial data given finite time observations is a driving force for the development of the following exact formulas which provide theoretical predictions.